Questions about admissions?

 APPLICATION FEE WAIVERS

 While our admissions process requires an application fee, it should not prevent qualified applicants from considering our program.
-The UCSB Graduate Division grants fee waivers to students that meet at least one of three criteria:
+The UCSB Graduate Division grants fee waivers to domestic applicants that meet at least one of three criteria:

 Admissions Committee